manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ```
 </br>

-- This will basically parse a uniprot file (Ex: uniprot_sprot.dat)
-- Extracts the required data from each record
-- Populates the output files with the processed data
+- This will basically parse a uniprot file (Ex: uniprot_sprot.dat).
+Extracts the required data from each record and populates the output files with the processed data.

 </br>